amitmishrg/lib4dev/README.md

 # lib4dev (Libraries for developers)

 Find the best library for any programming language using the **lib4dev**.
-Its provide simple interface where you can sort libraries by **Best Match**, **Best Stars**, **Best Forks** and **Recently Updated** also you can search any library using search feature and by topic name.
+It provides a simple interface where you can sort libraries by **Best Match**, **Most Stars**, **Most Forks** and **Recently Updated**.
+You can also search any library using the search feature and by topic name.

 > Make you development easy and fast using awesome libraries.

 ## Screenshot

 [![](http://www.lib4dev.com/img/banner.png)](http://www.lib4dev.com/)
 [![](http://www.lib4dev.com/img/single-page.png)](http://www.lib4dev.com/)

 ## Features

-  - Sort by best match, best stars, best forks and recently updated
+* Sort by best match, most stars, most forks, and recently updated
-  - Search any library by name
+* Search any library by name
-  - Search by topic name
+* Search by topic name

-## Popular language
+## Popular languages

 * [Swift](http://www.lib4dev.com/topics/swift)
 * [Objective-c](http://www.lib4dev.com/topics/objective-c)
 * [Shell](http://www.lib4dev.com/topics/shell)